AWS

 or ownership_controls is NULL;

 If you have comments or questions about S3 security or using CloudQuery, we would love to hear from you!
-Reach out to us on GitHub or Discord!
+Reach out to us on GitHub or our Community!